Posted by Sailorgirlfriend.com on Wednesday, May 14, 2014 Under: Motherhood

 - I still don't drink that much caffeine.
 I love coffee and teas and even though I'm not pregnant anymore, I only limit myself to a cup every week or so.
 I don't want it to be in my milk supply or affect it.
 I heard it can decrease your milk supply.
 Since my baby comes first, I prefer to deprive myself of coffee than to deprive my baby of food.
 Yes, there is formula but as the health professionals say "breast is better".
 Breast milk is organic, easily digestible and decreases the baby's chances of getting allergies, asthmas, diabetes and other illnesses.
 It keeps my baby's immune system stronger.

 - I don't work anymore.
 My husband and I both agree that one parent should be at home to take care of the baby because there is no better care than a parent's care.
 If we both work and put the baby in daycare during the day, both of us will be so tired to give our baby the best care at night.
-And since my husband's occupation is enough to pay the bills, there is no need for me to work so I have the luxury of taking care of my own baby myself; and not some stranger.
+And since my husband's occupation is enough to pay the bills, there is no need for me to work so I have the luxury of taking care of my own baby myself; and not give him to some stranger.
 People ask if I miss working or if it makes me feel less accomplished.
 I don't know if they forget or maybe if they've never taken care of their own babies but it's a lot more work than people think!
 When the baby is 3 or 4, then it's less work but right now, he is still a baby.
 Being at home also makes it easier for me to breastfeed him and I'm not as stressed so my milk supply continues to produce continuously.

 In : Motherhood